 These part numbers can be easily substituted and a good Bearing Distributor will have no problems offering you suitable parts.
 [1940-1954]

-Shims are the hardest to find so far.
-So if I am unsuccessful in finding an actual vendor, McMaster-Carr.com can make them at a very high price, but it is possible.
-The cost is very high, but if you need them, you need them.
-Here is EXACTLY what you need.
+As far as shims and what is needed, here is EXACTLY what you need.
 Shim's Outer Diameter (OD) is 2.833.
 Shim Inner Diameter (ID) is 2.370.
 Shim Width (ID to OD) is .230 which is close to 1/4 inch (or 6mm).
-If you end up with a a bunch of metric system nuances, OD is 72mm, ID is 60mm and 6mm thick.
+If you end up with a bunch of metric system nuances, OD is 72mm, ID is 60mm and 6mm thick.
 Keep it American so the Caliper info is the most correct.
 You need at least .003 (x2), .005(x2), .010 (x2), .015 (x2) and .020 (x1) to make sure you have every combination of possibilities.NOTE: This is the list that includes everything necessary within the "Installation Kit" that has to do with the Gear Swap.
 As of this article, Oakie Bushings are not available at all.
 Oakie Bushings are a replacement for the still available Front Bushings for the Torque Tube, but that is not within the scope of this article since we are not removing the front connection at the transmission.